LAST UPDATED ON March 29, 2023 ‐ 3 Comments

 Zoho

-Zoho delivers vital features and integrations at a competitive price.
-It is PC Mag’s top pick for CRM software in 2021.
+Zoho’s marketing automation platform delivers vital features and integrations at a competitive price.
+It was PC Mag’s top pick for CRM software in 2021.

 Pros: